privatenumber/webpack-json-access-optimizer/README.md

 Required

 The name of the "global accessor function" that takes a JSON key and returns the JSON value.
 This function is typically provided via another plugin like [`ProvidePlugin`](https://webpack.js.org/plugins/provide-plugin/).

+### validateOnly
+Type: `Boolean`

+Default: `false`

+Only run validation on invalid keys or function misuse.
+Recommended for development.